Players who stand out in the crowd

 He died on December 16, 1995, but his legend still lives on today.

 “I learned how to play from my daddy and been playin’ cards since I was six or seven, just like the rest of these Texas boys.
 I can remember when I was a kid they’d be shootin’ craps out in the woods.
 They’d lay a four-by-four piece o’ plywood on the ground and you’d get 50 or 60 cars pulled up in there, people sittin’ round drinkin’ beer and throwin’ dice.
 At night they’d turn the car lights on and they’d go all weekend.”

 “I think Texans just got a lot more guts has a lot to do with it, most other folks just don’t take the heat when you start playin’ real poker.
 In Texas you grow up playin’ poker, it’s a Texas game.”

-Strauss was a true gambler and so his life was a true rollercoaster filled with huge wins and massive lossess.
-He was an ultra aggressive short-hand specialist.
+Strauss was a true gambler and so his life was a true rollercoaster filled with huge wins and massive losses.
+He was an ultra-aggressive short-hand specialist.
 Jack won his first WSOP bracelet in a 1973 Deuce to Seven Draw event and he also made Main Event final tables 3 times: in 1972 he finished fourth, in 1973 he finished third and in 1982 he won it.

-That 1982 Main Event win was very special, because at one time Jack pushed all his chips to the pot, got called and lost the hand.
-As he was standing up he realised that he has one more chip left under a napkin on the table.
-It was a $500 chip and he managed not only to come back from this situation, but to win the whole tournament.
+That 1982 Main Event win was very special, because at one time Jack pushed all his chips to the pot, got called, and lost the hand.
+As he was standing up he realized that he has one more chip left under a napkin on the table.
+It was a $500 chip and he managed not only to come back from this situation but to win the whole tournament.

 That’s how we got the expression of “a chip and a chair”.